 "Right, I've got the joke."
 Rose back away and Amy kept up with her.

-"I don't think it's a joke."
-Amy kept looking for an escape, hoping they weren't walking into a dead-end.
+"I don't think it's a joke," Amy mumbled, still looking for an escape.
+She hoped they weren't walking into a dead-end.
 The dummies weren't moving fast, and they didn't look armed.
 But there was a lot of them

 "Is this your idea?"
 Rose asked her, gesturing to the dummies.